vbuser2004/yoapi/README.md

 yoyoAPI, and any associated websites or works, are not affiliated with or in anyway endorsed by YoSmart Inc., or their division, YoLink.

 Any product names, logos, brands, and other trademarks or images featured or referred to within are the property of their respective trademark holders.
 These trademark holders are not affiliated with yoyoAPI.
-These trademark holders do not sponsor or endorse yoyoAPI or any of it's software, comments, or services.
+These trademark holders do not sponsor or endorse yoyoAPI or any of it's software, comments, or services. yoyoAPI declares no affiliation, sponsorship, nor any partnerships with any registered trademarks unless otherwise stated.

-Further, yoyoAPI declares no affiliation, sponsorship, nor any partnerships with any registered trademarks unless otherwise stated.
+Further, this software is provided "as-is," without any express or implied warranty of any kind.
+In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.
+Use this software at your own risk.
+The authors and copyright holders disclaim all warranties, express or implied, including but not limited to any implied warranties of merchantability and fitness for a particular purpose.
+By using this software, you agree to bear all risks and responsibilities for any damages or losses that may result from its use.